Every surprise Doctor Strange in the Multiverse of Madness cameo – full list

 There is also a post-credits scene featuring a surprise addition to the MCU: Oscar winning star Charlize Theron has joined the fold, playing Clea.

-Interestingly, she is the niece of Dormammu, who featured in the first Doctor Strange, and was once the ruler of the mystical realm he was banished to.
+Interestingly, she is a sorceress supreme and the niece of Dormammu, who featured in the first Doctor Strange, and was once the ruler of the mystical realm he was banished to.

 Doctor Strange in the Multiverse of Madness is in cinemas now.
 Read The Independent’s review here.